eevee/eev.ee/content/2020-11-30-gamedev-from-scratch-0-groundwork.markdown

 For reference, I started working on the game the morning of April 29, and I released it the night of May 10, for a total of twelve days.

-* **Part 0** (you are here): introduction, tour of PICO-8, putting something on the screen, moving around, measuring time, simple sprite animation
+* **Part 0: Groundwork** (you are here) — introduction, tour of PICO-8, putting something on the screen, moving around, measuring time, simple sprite animation
+* [Part 1: Scaffolding]({filename}/2021-01-26-gamedev-from-scratch-1-scaffolding.markdown) — structure, objects in Lua, a taste of collision detection

 <!--
 * Part 1: objects, basic architecture, collision [snapshot v1 — Apr 29, 7:31pm]